What Are Your Best Beginner Cycling Tips?

 I often get questions about cycling tips from beginners looking for fast improvements.
-I introduce them to the basic training principles and basic rules for optimal training I know.
-Training consistently for a long period is a cornerstone in every cyclist’s success and using some principles for recovery accelerates the progress.
+So I introduce them to the basic training principles and rules for optimal training I know.
+Training consistently for an extended period is a cornerstone in every cyclist’s success and using some principles for recovery that accelerates the progress.

-Nevertheless, it can be a good idea to hear what you readers say to your friends when they ask you about beginner cycling tips.
+Nevertheless, it can be good to hear what my readers suggest as cycling tips for beginners.

 When someone starts cycling I usually suggest a few group rides that are good for beginners or get them to do one of the longer challenge rides.